bkazez/cantatas-static/_basics/getting-started.md

 As another example, if the instrumentation for an aria calls for "Violons II in eco", type `Violons II in eco`.
 Behind the scenes, <span class="acronym">VMII</span> understand that `II in eco` are modifiers, `Violons` is plural, and `Violon` is the same as a violin.

-For more background this "thesaurus" approach to column design, read Getty's guide to [controlled vocabularies](https://www.getty.edu/research/publications/electronic_publications/intro_controlled_vocab/what.pdf).
+For more background on this "thesaurus" approach to column design, read Getty's guide to [controlled vocabularies](https://www.getty.edu/research/publications/electronic_publications/intro_controlled_vocab/what.pdf).

 ## Next steps